Threat Level Midnight: Synopsis

 Michael had shown the office a "work in progress" cut of the film years ago, but the employees all mistook it for a comedy, and Michael was so offended by their laughing that he shut down the screening.
 Everyone is very eager to see Michael's film, albeit only because they all appear in it, and Pam Halpert warns everyone to be mindful of how sensitive Michael is and not laugh.
 However, Pam is unable to keep herself from crying out in horror when she sees her mother cast in the film as a scantily clad nurse, and Jim fails to fully suppress his laughter at the scene of "The Scarn", so Michael angrily stops the movie and takes it away.
 Michael asks Holly Flax what she thought and she does not seem impressed.
-Michael gets angry at her because he considers the film his "dream", and he then offers the rest of the office the opportunity to finish seeing the film, which they happily accept.
+Michael gets angry at her because he considers the film his "dream".
+He offers the rest of the office the opportunity to finish seeing the film, which they happily accept.
 While watching, Michael begins noting how the film is not really very good; he steps outside and tells Holly that it is a bad film but also one that people are having fun watching.
-They sit down and laugh with the rest of the office through the film's conclusion, especially at Michael recalling the film's interference with an actual hockey game, and the plot-hole at the end of the film in which Scarn goes back to work for the evil President.
+They sit down and laugh with the rest of the office through the film's conclusion.

 Production

 Writing and casting

 The episode was written by B. J. Novak (left) at the behest of departing series star Steve Carell (right).

 This episode was written by executive producer B. J. Novak, who also portrays Ryan Howard on the show.
 It was directed by Tucker Gates, his fourth directing credit of the series.
+Though Novak is the sole credited writer for the episode, he has said Charlie Grandy had a significant role in writing it, including coming up with the Scarn quip "Go puck yourself!" and the "Threat Level Midnight" rap.
 Michael's screenplay for Threat Level Midnight was the subplot for second season episode "The Client", and had subsequently been referenced to in "Email Surveillance", "Product Recall", "Money", "Dinner Party", and "Prince Family Paper".
 The idea for the episode came from series' star Steve Carell, who was leaving the show at the end of the season.
 He said that he enjoyed the idea behind the "Threat Level Midnight" script and wanted to do a story centered on it.

 Several former recurring and minor characters make reappearances.
 Rashida Jones, who portrayed Karen Fillipelli, noted that it felt like "a time warp" to be asked to reappear on the show.
-Jan Levinson, Michael's former boss and lover played by Melora Hardin, reappeared in the "Jan-as-diva" mode.
+Jan Levinson, Michael's former boss and lover played by Melora Hardin, reappeared in the "Jan-as-diva mode" previously seen in the episode "Sex Ed".
 Tony Gardner, portrayed by Mike Bruner, cameos as a pianist.
-Novak rationalized that, despite Gardner being fired on his first day, the character might have appeared in the movie because he was "intrigued" and "flattered" that Michael—after apologizing "profusely"—asked him, or that he might have been "lonely".
+Editor David Rogers objected that Tony would never return to Scranton after Michael fired him on his first day; Novak argued that Tony might have appeared in the movie because he was "intrigued" and "flattered" that Michael—after apologizing "profusely"—asked him, or that he might have been "lonely".